suryan-s/Precio/README.md

 ## Current Status

-- [x] Create project and organise projects.
+- [x] Create projects and organise projects.
 - [x] Support for Arable farming.
 - [x] Visualization dashboard.
 - [x] Integration with Arduino with hardware and software support for WMS.